The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Cobordism groups of stably skew-framed immersions

-The set of pairs described above is equipped by an equivalence relation, which is defined as the standard regular cobordism.
-The set of equivalence classes generates an Abelian group with the operation determined by the disjoint union.
+The set of pairs described above is equipped by an equivalence relation, which is defined by the standard regular cobordism.
+The set of equivalence classes generates an Abelian group whose operation is determined by the disjoint union.
 This group is denoted by $Imm^{stsf}(2l+1,2l+1)$.